 I believe that I am responsible for creating my life.
-Very few things happen by chance and, in the last few years, I finally realised that I had a bit of a knack for creating chaos.
+Very few things happen by chance.
+In the last few years, I finally realised that I had a bit of a knack for creating chaos.

 That’s right.
 Chaos.
 Drama.
 A spot of carnage at times.